bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'hover'``
 * menu icon: |hover_icon|

 The hover tool is a passive inspector tool.
-It is generally on at all times, but can be configured in the inspector’s menu in the toolbar.
+It defaults to be on at all times, but you can change this in the inspector’s menu in the toolbar.

 .. _userguide_tools_basic_tooltips:

 Basic Tooltips
 ''''''''''''''

-By default, the hover tool will generate a "tabular" tooltip where each row contains a label and its associated value.
+By default, the hover tool generates a "tabular" tooltip where each row contains a label and its associated value.
 The labels and values are supplied as a list of *(label, value)* tuples.
 For instance, the tooltip below on the left was created with the accompanying ``tooltips`` definition on the right.